A phase transition for measure-valued SIR epidemic processes: Preliminaries on the epidemic processes

 The spatial epidemic is defined by a deterministic algorithm on the random graph $\mathcal{G}$.
 Since the village size $N$ is fixed in this algorithm, we shall omit all superscripts $N$ in the specification of the algorithm.
-The colors \emph{green}, \emph{blue}, \emph{red}, and \emph{black} will be used to denote susceptible, infected, recovered, and removed vertices in each generation.
+The colors \emph{green}, \emph{blue}, \emph{red} and \emph{black} will be used to denote susceptible, infected, recovered and removed vertices in each generation.
 For the $0$th generation, designate $K (x)$ vertices at location $x$ as \emph{black}; the set of black vertices will not change during the course of the epidemic.
 Next, color $X_{0}(x)$ vertices in $\mathcal{V}_{x}$ \emph{blue}, and all remaining vertices \emph{green}.
-(Thus, in generation $0$ there are no red vertices.)
+(Thus, in generation~$0$ there are no red vertices.)
 Now define a time evolution as follows.
-In generation $n+1$, the set $\zz{X}_{n+1}(x)$ of blue vertices will consist of all vertices that were green in generation $n$ \emph{and} were connected by edges of the random graph to blue vertices (that is, vertices in $\zz{X}_{n}=\cup_{y}\zz{X}_{n} (y)$).
-Finally, all vertices that were blue in generation~$n$ become red in generation $n+1$, and remain red in all subsequent generations (that is, $\zz{R}_{n+1}(x)=\zz{R}_{n} (x)\cup \zz{X}_{n} (x)$).
+In generation $n+1$, the set $\zz{X}_{n+1}$ of blue vertices will consist of all vertices that were green in generation $n$ \emph{and} were connected by edges of the random graph to blue vertices (i.e., vertices in $\zz{X}_{n}$).
+Finally, all vertices that were blue in generation $n$ become red in generation $n+1$, and remain red in all subsequent generations (i.e., $\zz{R}_{n+1}=\zz{R}_{n}\cup \zz{X}_{n}$).

-The virtue of this construction is that all quantities of interest can easily be described in terms of the geometry of the random graph $\mathcal{G}^{\prime}=\mathcal{G}\setminus \zz{K}$ obtained by deleting all black vertices from $\mathcal{G}$.
-The set $\zz{X}_{n} (x)$ consists of all vertices at site $x$ at distance $n$ in the graph~$\mathcal{G}^{\prime}$ from the set of vertices that were colored blue in generation $0$.
-Similarly, the set $\zz{R}_{n} (x)$ consists of all vertices at site $x$ at distance $<n$ from the blue vertices in generation $0$.
-The set $\zz{R}_{\infty}$ of vertices that are \emph{ever} infected during the course of the epidemic is the union of the connected clusters of the blue vertices of generation $0$ in $\mathcal{G}^{\prime}$.
-It is immediately obvious from this that the recovered sets $\zz{R}_{n} (x)$ are non-increasing in the initial condition $\zz{K} (\cdot)$, and non-decreasing in $\zz{X}_{0} (\cdot)$ and the transmission parameter $\theta$.
+The virtue of this construction is that all quantities of interest can easily be described in terms of the geometry of the random graph $\mathcal{G}^{\prime}=\mathcal{G}\setminus\zz{K}$ obtained by deleting all black vertices from $\mathcal{G}$.
+The set $\zz{X}_{n}$ consists of all vertices at distance $n$ in the graph $\mathcal{G}^{\prime}$ from the set of vertices that were colored blue in generation $0$.
+Similarly, the set $\zz{R}_{n}$ consists of all vertices at distance $<n$ from the blue vertices in generation $0$.
+The set $\zz{R}_{\infty}$ of vertices that are \emph{ever} infected during the course of the epidemic is the union of the connected clusters of the blue vertices of generation~$0$ in $\mathcal{G}^{\prime}$.
+It is immediately obvious from this that the recovered sets $\zz{R}_{n}$ are nonincreasing in the initial condition $\zz{K}$, and nondecreasing in $\zz{X}_{0}$ and the transmission parameter $\theta$.

 Denote by

 the transition probability kernel of the simple random walk on $\zz{Z}^{d}$, that is, $\zz{P}^{n}=\zz{P}*\zz{P}^{n-1}$ is the $n$th convolution power of the one-step transition probability kernel given by